 Debt Security Elections

-For debt securities purchased on or after January 1, 2014, it will be assumed the client has made the following elections:
+For debt securities purchased on or after January 1, 2014, it is assumed the client has made the following elections:

 Current amortization of taxable bond premium